-If you love having something to snack on while you go about your day, it might be tempting to reach for a pack of crisps.
+If you love having something to snack on while you go about your day, it might be tempting to reach for a pack of chips (or crisps).
 But you might not realise that even a small packet is almost 300 calories!
-Try a cup of homemade popcorn for an easy, healthy alternative that is only a third of the calories !
+Try a cup of homemade popcorn for an easy, healthy alternative that is only a third of the calories!
 Just make sure you choose air-popped popcorn instead of the salty, sugary varieties that are cooked in oil.

 2. Swap full cream milk for skim milk

+This is one of the easier food swaps to implement, that can have a large benefit!
 If you’re a coffee fiend who can’t start the day without a hit, there might be small changes that you can make to start the day on a healthier note.
 If your order of choice is a medium cappuccino, you could save around 70 calories by using skim milk instead of full cream milk.
 If you’re feeling adventurous, you may even want to try almond milk and save over 100 calories!
-With a myDNA Caffeine report, you’ll get access to our Caffeine Calculator.
+With a myDNA membership, you’ll get access to personalised insights letting you know just how much caffeine is right for you.

 3. Swap a medium coffee for a small